 Acorn → oak tree

-The positive response to the survey encouraged us to keep going.
-Helpful input via Twitter, email and direct comments in the Sheet have meant that the survey is regularly updated with new institutions and information.
+The positive response to the Survey encouraged us to keep going.
+Helpful input via Twitter, email and direct comments in the Google Sheet have meant that the Survey is regularly updated with new institutions and information.

 We’ve also taken advantage of online resources and communities like Flickr Commons and Coding Da Vinci.
 Querying Europeana data using its APIs (thanks, Jolan Wuyts) uncovered many instances of open access on a smaller, but no less valuable, scale.